Generic selectors

 Join us as we bring the magic of the theater to life every Thursday of SpringFest from 2:00 PM – 4:00 PM!
 Don costumes, rehearse a fun play, and put on a show!
 Children of all ages are encouraged to attend.

-Meet at the mini-theater right next to Buck’s Northwest on Front Street!
+Meet at the mini-theater right next to Buck’s Northwest (permanently closed) on Front Street!
 For more information, see the Theater Thursdays event page.

 FIELD DAY FRIDAYS